preethamks2016/FetchDataTest/README.md

 How would you deploy this application in production?
 - We would need to setup a build and deploy pipeline.
 For example Jenkins can be used to build, compile and push the executable/jar to some repository.
 Deployment can be done using scripting tools such as ansible, chef, puppet to copy the executables to the VMs and run them.
 Additionally the VMs would need to have the prerequisites installed which can again be done using ansible scripts.
-- A better way to deploy would be by dockerising the application and deploying it using Kubernetes and writing helm charts to manage the deployment, configs etc.
+We could also dockerise the application and deploy it on a Kubernetes cluster.
+- A better suited approach would to write a spark application and deploy our application on a Spark cluster.
+This would require setting up a spark cluster and submitting your application using spark-submit.
+We'll need to provide the path to the JAR file and any additional configuration options the application requires.

 What other components would you want to add to make this production ready?
 - We can dockerise the application.
 We would need write a DockerFile using Java / Maven as base image with steps to compile and execute program.
 - We would need to write a helm chart to deploy it on Kubernetes.
 And write config files for connecting to upstream and downstream services such as
 AWS SQS, postgres database.
-- modules for service, postgres client, data transfer objects
+- Separate modules for service, postgres client, data transfer objects
+- Incorporate logging, version control, running the application under different load scenarios to ensure that it can handle high traffic.

 How can this application scale with a growing dataset.
-- spark - transformations
+- This application is best suited for spark since we are basically doing a stateless data transformation.
+- By deploying it on a spark cluster we should be able to scale easily by adding new executor nodes to the cluster.
-- Auto-scaling policies can be setup easily in Kubernetes via helm charts.
+- If we use Kubernetes, auto-scaling policies can be setup easily in Kubernetes via helm charts.
+- We are assuming that the input SQS queue is well partitioned and we are able to have a good read throughput.
-- parallel insert
+- Additionally, we can parallelly insert records using multi-threading.

 How can PII be recovered later on?
-- base64 decoding, script
+- We can use a Base64 decoder to decode the masked values: ***Base64.getDecoder().decode(encodedString)***
+- We can write a script to read data from postgres and decode the masked values.

 What are the assumptions you made?
-- sticking to existing user_logins table schema
-- appversion
+- I am adhering to the existing **user_logins** table schema.
+That has integer field for the appversion.
+Since appversion is a string I am removing the dots (delimiter) and concatenating the values to make it an integer.